voxel-wiki/voxel-wiki.github.io/content/wiki/datastructures/index.md

 // So let's define a function (here a lambda) for it: var idx = (int x, int y, int z) => (x + z*width + y*width*depth);
 // ^ NOTE: You may want to throw an error right here
-//         if the coordinate components are out of bounds.
+//         if either the coordinate components
+//         or the resulting index are out of bounds.

 // Set a voxel:
 voxels[idx(x,y,z)] = voxel;